-New Life Academy has a full time licensed school nurse on staff during the school days.
+New Life Academy has a licensed school nurse on staff during the school day.
 The school nurse is here to help with:

 - Caring for students with illness, accidents, and injuries